 \section{Abstract}

-In this paper, we explore an invariant of a subring which is closely related to the Davenport constant of a group.
-Focusing primarily on orders of rings of integers, we will calculate this constant for an important class of rings and their orders, and use it to understand factorization properties of the latter.
-To this end, we examine the well-behaved class of Galois-invariant orders.
+In this paper, we explore a ring invariant which is closely related to the Davenport constant of a group.
+In particular, we will calculate this invariant for a certain class of rings of integers and their orders and use it to understand factorization properties of the latter.
+To this end, we also examine the well-behaved class of Galois-invariant orders.